How to Grow and Care for Haworthia

 There are about 150 named haworthia varieties, making collecting them great fun.

 Most feature stemless rosettes, although there are stemmed ones as well.
 Textures range from translucent, smooth, and striped to opaque, ridged, and rough.
-Most are green, or green with white accents.

 The growing season for haworthias varies by the species and the climate conditions of their native habitats.
 For many, summer and fall are dormant periods.